You can mod the infotips this way:

 only (does not show anything on it self).
 Has <Source>

-and <Column>
+and <Columns>

 in medium-grey color (can´t display Icon